 Most people find negotiating tough.
 Tough because it is about conflict.
 The one thing that would improve your negotiation skill is knowing how to prepare for a negotiation.
-Use this 3-step template improve your negotiation preparation, we call it ‘The Squaredance’.
+Use this 3-step template to improve your negotiation preparation.
+We call it ‘The Squaredance’.

 Consider how often the average National Account Manager (NAM) negotiates – Weekly?
 Now consider how often they are trained – Twice in their career?
 Often National Account Managers have a conversation with their Sales Director about an upcoming negotiation.
 And the conversation is all about their limit of give-away.
 It is not a structured conversation.
 It is not about which negotiation tools will work best.
 And it is a lot about hope.

 Now compare this to how often the average supermarket buyer negotiates – Daily?
 Hourly?
 And they have trained annually, as a minimum.
 Without training, you are hugely limiting your chances of success.
-And without preparing you are limiting your success even further.
+Plus, without preparing for your negotiations you are limiting your success even further.